 FOR IMMEDIATE RELEASE July 18, 2013

-BECKLEY, W.Va. – A Beckley pill dealer was sentenced today to five years and three months in federal prison for illegally distributing the powerful prescription painkiller oxycodone, announced U.S. Attorney Booth Goodwin.
-Leondus A. Whittenburg II, also known as “Leondis Wilson,” 31, previously pleaded guilty in March to possession of oxycodone with intent to deliver.
-On October 24, 2012, Whittenburg sold oxycodone pills to a confidential informant working in cooperation with law enforcement authorities.
+BECKLEY, W.Va. – A 27-year-old pill dealer was sentenced today to one year in federal prison for selling oxycodone in Beckley, announced U.S. Attorney Booth Goodwin.
+Carlos McMillion, of Beckley, previously pleaded guilty in March to distribution of oxycodone.
+On November 9, 2012, McMillion sold oxycodone pills to a confidential informant working in cooperation with law enforcement authorities.
 The illegal pill transaction took place near Beckley.

 The Beckley Police Department conducted the investigation.
 Assistant United States Attorney Miller Bushong handled the prosecution.
 The sentence was imposed by United States District Judge Irene C. Berger.